wisp-gg/gamequery/README.md

 # gamequery
 A Golang package for querying game servers

 **This package is WIP and should not be used in production.**

 ## Supported protocols:
 Source Query
+Minecraft TCP & UDP